What is dialysis access?

 *Contraindication to surgery

-- Thrombosis should be corrected within 24 hours and the venous access then evaluated for a stenosis by doing a fistulogram.
-Outflow venous stenosis is presnt in > 85% of the thrombosis in AV grafts.
+- Thrombosis should be corrected within 24 hours and the venous access then evaluated for stenosis by doing a fistulogram.
+Outflow venous stenosis is present in > 85% of the thrombosis in AV grafts.
 (Picture 9) Angioplasty or surgical correction is performed.

 Are there any problems after thrombolysis?

-- Thrombolysis followed by angioplasty – 40% unassisted ptency at 3 months
+- Thrombolysis followed by angioplasty – 40% unassisted patency at 3 months

 - Surgical thrombectomy and revision – 50% unassisted patency at 6 months and 40% at 1 year.

-- The use of aspirin or wafarin in graft and fistula thrombosis has not been very encouraging.
+- The use of aspirin or warfarin in graft and fistula thrombosis has not been very encouraging.

 - Treat hand ischemia due to arterial steal with distal revascularisation along with internal ligation procedure.
 If not possible then ligation of AV graft or AV fistula.

-- Treat central vein thrombsis with angoplasty and stenting if necessary.
+- Treat central vein thrombosis with angioplasty and stenting if necessary.